-Waste collection rates are based on the size of your garbage cart.
+Waste collection rates are based on the garbage cart size.
 All sizes of garbage carts include weekly collection of a 64-gallon recycle cart and 96-gallon food plus yard waste cart.
 Residents are billed through the City of Kirkland on a bi-monthly basis.

-A new waste collection contract with WM begins July 1, 2022, bringing updated services and rates.
+A new waste collection contract with WM began July 1, 2022, bringing updated services and rates.
 Low-income senior discounts are available.

 Single family utility rates

-All of your containers should be placed for collection by 7:00 a.m. on your collection day(PDF, 2MB).
+All carts should be placed for collection by 7:00 a.m. on collection day(PDF, 2MB).

-Please remove your containers from the right-of-way once they are emptied.
+Please remove carts from the right-of-way once they are emptied.
 Thank you for keeping our sidewalks and bike lanes clear for people walking, biking, and rolling.

 How to Put Out Extra Material

 Extra recycling is free.
-Extra garbage and yard waste that won't fit inside your cart with the lid closed are subject to a charge.
-Extra material is charged by unit, based on volume.
-See rates for extras.
+Extra garbage and yard waste that won't fit inside the cart with the lid closed are subject to a charge.
+Extra material is charged by unit, based on volume, more information on charges below.

 - Place extra garbage in 32-gallon personal containers (with handles) or plastic bags, labeled "garbage."
 (35 pound limit)